qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 ![](../assets/Abusing-Internet-Archive/atomic1-555_possible_source_raw.png)

-The pastebin script side by side with the deobfuscated file:
+The following image shows the code available in the Pastebin script, side by side with the deobfuscated file:

 ![](../assets/Abusing-Internet-Archive/file_atomic1-555_pastebin.png)